-The ensemble of For Colored Girls forming a ritual circle with raised arms on stage.
+The women of For Colored Girls gathered in a close healing circle on stage.

 Production dossier · New Nordic Voices